-TThrottle measures the processor core temperature and can adjust the amount of time a certain process (program) may run.
-What it does; it stop all threads of the process for a short amount of time.
+TThrottle measures the processor core temperature and can adjust the amount of time a certain process (program/app) may run.
+What it does; it stops all threads of the process for a short amount of time.
 This will keep the temperature below the “Set Temperature”.

 The regulator runs in a driver, so the actual TThrottle program can run a a regular user.
 If the temperature is below this value the Run Time will be 100%.

-But you can use external programs like HWiNFO and GPU-Z to read and use other sensors.
+But you can use external programs like HWiNFO , GPU-Z or Open Hardware Monitor to read and use other sensors.

 TThrottle comes as a combined 32/64 bits version, so one installer is all you need.